 - 1. Have a deep and fluent knowledge - 2.
 Knowledge of curriculum sequencing - 3.
 Knowledge of curriculum and assessment tasks - 4.
 Knowledge of student strategies, misconceptions and sticking points - 5.
-Promote relationships that are based on mutual respect - Promote a positive climate - 7.
+Promote relationships that are based on mutual respect - 6.
+Promote a positive climate - 7.
 Promote learner motivation competence, autonomy and relatedness - 8.
 Create a climate of high expectations - 9.
 Manage time and resources efficiently - 10.
 Ensure that expectations for behaviour are explicit - 11.
-Prevent, anticipate and respond to potential incidents - 12.
-Give students an appropriate sequence of learning tasks - 13.
-Present and communicate new ideas clearly - 14.
-Use questions to elicit student thinking - 15.
-Respond appropriately to feedback from students - 16.
-Give students tasks that embed and reinforce learning - 17.
+Prevent, anticipate and respond to potential incidents - Give students an appropriate sequence of learning tasks Present and communicate new ideas clearly - Present and communicate new lacas circles Use auestions to elicit student thinking - 14.
+Use questions to elicit student minking - Respond appropriately to feedback from students Give students tasks that embed and reinforce learning - 17.
 Help students to plan, regulate and monitor their own learning.